Copperhead

 01

-Capture a clear snake photo in the field or upload from your gallery for instant analysis.
+Capture a clear snake picture in the field or upload from your gallery for instant analysis.

 02

-SerpentID returns confidence-based species options with visual traits to support interpretation.
+SerpentID returns confidence-based species options with visual traits so you can interpret the result with context.

 03

-Use the in-app guidance to reduce risk, keep distance, and decide when to call a local professional.
+Use the in-app guidance to reduce risk, keep distance, and decide when to contact a local professional.

 Safety First